awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 When you create the policy, ensure that you enable cross\-account sharing and that you specify the target AWS accounts with which to share the snapshots\.
 These are the accounts with which the snapshots are to be shared\.
 If you are sharing encrypted snapshots, then you must give the selected target accounts permission to use the KMS key used to encrypt the source volume\.
 For more information, see [Step 2: Share the customer managed key \(*Source account*\)](#share-cmk)\.

+**Note**
+You can only share snapshots that are unencrypted or that are encrypted using a customer managed key\.
+You can't share snapshots that are encrypted with the default EBS encryption KMS key\.
+If you share encrypted snapshots, then you must also share the KMS key that was used to encrypt the source volume with the target accounts\.
+For more information, see [ Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.

 For more information about creating an EBS snapshot policy, see [Automate snapshot lifecycles](snapshot-ami-policy.md)\.

 Use one of the following methods to create the EBS snapshot policy\.